Installation#

 # Configure env.local

-echo "export PAVICS_FQDN=mymarble.com" > env.local
+echo "export BIRDHOUSE_FQDN=mymarble.com" > env.local

-echo "export DOC_URL='https://marbleclimate.com'" >> env.local
+echo "export BIRDHOUSE_DOC_URL='https://marbleclimate.com'" >> env.local

 echo "export MAGPIE_SECRET=$(openssl rand -hex 32)" >> env.local